johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 # Release notes for Microsoft Edge Beta Channel

-These release notes provide information about new features and non-security updates that are included in the Microsoft Edge Beta Channel.
+These release notes provide information about new features and nonsecurity updates that are included in the Microsoft Edge Beta Channel.
 Archived versions of these release notes are available at [Archived release notes for Microsoft Edge Beta Channel](./microsoft-edge-relnote-archive-beta-channel.md).

 > [!NOTE]
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](/microsoft-edge/web-platform/site-impacting-changes).

-# Version 133.0.3065.10: January 17, 2024
+## Version 133.0.3065.10: January 17, 2024

 Fixed various bugs and performance issues, Dev channel updates, feature updates, policy updates, and site compatibility impacting changes.